December in Warsaw: ideas and tips for making the most of your winter in Warsaw

 The outdoor festive lights exhibition: “Garden of Lights”

 Location: Botanical Garden in Powsin, Prawdziwka 2 Street, 02-973 Powsin (location on Google map).
-December 24 – closed, December 25: 4 pm – 9 pm, December 26: 4 pm – 9 pm.
-It’s the fourth season with an outdoor exhibition of illumination in the Botanical Garden in Powsin, a few kilometers south of Warsaw.
-The central theme of the fairy-tale light display in the 2024/2025 season is Alice in Wonderland.
+December 24 – closed, December 25: 4 pm – 9 pm, December 26: 4 pm – 9 pm, January 1: 4 pm – 9 pm, January 6: 4 pm – 9 pm.
+It’s the fifth season with an outdoor exhibition of illumination in the Botanical Garden in Powsin, a few kilometers south of Warsaw.
+The central theme of the fairy-tale light display in the 2025/2026 season is “Beauty and the Beast”.
 More in Polish and online tickets.
-Find out more in our post on Warsaw’s illuminations in the 2024/2025 season.
+Find out more in our post on Warsaw’s illuminations.

 The outdoor light display in the city center at the Botanical Garden of the Warsaw University

-Location: Ogród Botaniczny Uniwersytetu Warszawskiego), Aleje Ujazdowskie 4 Street (city center), the garden on Google map.
+Location: Ogród Botaniczny Uniwersytetu Warszawskiego, Aleje Ujazdowskie 4 Street (city center), the garden on Google map.
 The Garden is located next to the Łazienki Royal Park (in 1818, the Botanical Garden was separated from the Łazienki).
 December 24 – closed.
 December 25 and 26: 4 pm – 9 pm.
 December 31 – closed.
 January 1: 4 pm – 9 pm, January 6: 4 pm – 9 pm.
 Online tickets.
-Our tips in English on visiting the Garden.
-Find out more in our post on Warsaw’s illuminations in the 2024/2025 season.
+Find out more in our post on Warsaw’s illuminations.

-“The Royal Garden of Light” – the illuminations festival in the Wilanów Palace Garden
+“The Royal Garden of Light” – the illumination festival in the Wilanów Palace Garden

 Christmas attractions & meeting with Santa at Smart Kids Planet – an edutainment center with playing zones dedicated to children aged 0-10